MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/weekofyearfunction.md

  **Deprecated alias:** weekofyear()

 > [!NOTE]
-> `weekofyear()` is an obsolete variant of this function. `weekofyear()` wasn't ISO 8601 compliant; the first week of a year was defined as the week with the year's first Wednesday in it.
+> `weekofyear()` wasn't ISO 8601 compliant; the first week of a year was defined as the week with the year's first Wednesday in it.

 ## Syntax